marcopixel/monstercat-visualizer/README.md

 #### [Click here to open the wiki](https://github.com/MarcoPixel/Monstercat-Visualizer/wiki).

 ## Issues & feature requests

+#### INFO: Spotify is broken right now, read more about this here: [#191: Not pulling cover art, song title, or artist from Spotify](https://github.com/MarcoPixel/Monstercat-Visualizer/issues/191)

 If you still have issues or a bug, please report them [here](https://github.com/MarcoPixel/Monstercat-Visualizer/issues).
 Be sure to follow the existing template and fill out the necessary information, otherwise it will be closed without notice.